 In the grocery, we find people that touch, squeeze, and feel every apple before they choose the one they want.
-This is called a shopper (not everyone is a shopper there are people who just go shopping).
-Possibly you’re not this type when you go shopping for apples, but when making a bigger purchase, like buying a home, and applying for a mortgage, I believe every person will want to shop for the best rate.
+This is called a shopper (not everyone is a shopper.
+There are people who just go shopping).
+Possibly, you’re not the shopper type when you go shopping for apples, but when making a bigger purchase, like buying a home and applying for a mortgage, I believe every person wants to shop for the best rate.

-Will It Affect My Credit Score?
+Will Rate Shopping Affect My Credit Score?

-When you go rate shopping, every time you want to get a new rate quote, the bank will want to pull your credit.
-But don’t worry, in this case most credit models will understand that you’re not applying now for several different loans and you’re only trying to get the best deal on the same loan.
-Therefore, under certain guidelines pointed out below they will combine the credit inquiries into one credit inquiry.
+Fico built their scoring models to understand that a rate shopper is not applying for several different loans and you’re only trying to get the best deal on the same loan.
+Therefore, under certain guidelines pointed out below, Fico will calculate all the credit inquiries as if they are only one inquiry.
 Basically, even if you had five credit inquiries, they will all together have the same effect on your credit score as one credit inquiry.

 Wishing you a lot of success in finding the best interest rate!